protesilaos/oliveira-light/README.md

-# Oliveira dark syntax theme
+# Oliveira light syntax theme

 **NOTE: Project in early development.
 Support for more language will be added.**